 How we chose the best headphones

-If you’d seen this list before, you’ll probably notice that it’s completely different than it was in 2017.
+If you’d seen this list before, you’ll probably notice that it’s completely different than it was in years past.
 Now it’s a perpetually-updated piece.
 Gone is the Sennheiser HD 800, and the rest of the exorbitantly expensive headphones.
 That’s because we realized that what’s “best” objectively, isn’t what’s “best” for everyone… so our selections needed a bit of tweaking.

 Just like it is with power tools and kitchen utensils, different headphones are built for different purposes.
 Using the right tool for the job is important, and ensures that you get the best experience possible.
 You wouldn’t use a chainsaw to cut butter any more than you’d use a set of AKG K7XX on an airplane.